-This study combines bathymetric multibeam and seismic reflection datasets to 54 55 understand the form and evolution of seabed morphology and sedimentary processes in the Gippsland Basin.
-First, we aim to delineate the morphological features along the 56 continental shelf and slope areas.
-Second, we provide an interpretation of the 57 58 sedimentary processes that are active in shaping these morphological features.
-Finally, 59 we analyse the effect of oceanographic and sedimentary processes on the development of these sedimentary systems, providing an analogue to other similar 60 61 submarine settings worldwide.
+We combine bathymetric multibeam and seismic reflection datasets to understand the form and evolution of seabed morphology, and to investigate the dominant sedimentary processes in the Gippsland Basin.
+First, we aim to delineate the morphological features in different regions of the Gippsland Basin, along the continental shelf and slope areas.
+Second, we provide an interpretation of the sedimentary processes that are active in shaping these morphological features.
+Finally, we investigate the influence of oceanography and other factors on the development of these sedimentary systems and explain how sedimentary processes are altered in different regions of the Gippsland Basin.
+The results of this work could provide critical geological information for future submarine construction (i.e., locating potential wind farms and telecommunication cable installations) and geohazard prevention (i.e. knowing the location of giant landslides) in the Gippsland Basin.
+Additionally, the results of this study could serve as a valuable analogue to other similar submarine settings globally.

-63 GEOLOGICAL SETTING
+GEOLOGICAL SETTING

-64 The Gippsland Basin

-65 The Gippsland Basin is Australia's easternmost continental margin basins, located
+The Gippsland Basin

-66 between the mainland of Australia and Tasmania (Figure 1A,1B; Rahmanian et al., 1990).
-The Gippsland Basin is approximately 400 km long and 80 km wide, with 80% 67 of the basin currently located offshore (Hocking, 1972; Willcox et al., 1992).
-The 68 Gippsland Basin belongs to a series of rift basins formed along the southern margin of 69 the Australian plate, due to the separation of the Antarctica and Australian continents 70 during the breakup of Gondwana in the Mesozoic (Colwell et al., 1993).
-The basin is 71 72 internally divided by four sets of approximately E-W oriented fault systems: the 73 Rosedale and Lake Wellington Fault systems to the north, and the Foster and Darriman 74 Fault systems to the south (Figure 1C; Hegarty et al., 1985).
-These major fault 75 complexes separate the basin into several structural areas, including the Northern, Central and Southern areas respectively (Figure 1C; Hegarty et al., 1985).
-The SE 76 77 margin of the Gippsland Basin is connected by c.
-120 km long and 15-70 km wide, ESE-78 trending Bass Canyon system (Figure 1C).
-The Bass Canyon has acted as a major conduit and key element in the source-to-sink system in the SE Australian area since 79 80 the Late Cretaceous (approximately 80 Ma; Hill et al., 1998).
+The Gippsland Basin is Australia's easternmost continental margin basin, located between the mainland of Australia and Tasmania (Figure 1A; Rahmanian et al., 1990).
+The Gippsland Basin is approximately 400 km long and 80 km wide, with 80% of the basin currently located offshore (Hocking, 1972; Willcox et al., 1992).
+The Gippsland Basin belongs to a series of rift basins formed along the southern margin of the Australian plate, due to the separation of the Antarctica and Australian continents during the breakup of Gondwana in the Mesozoic (Colwell et al., 1993).
+The basin is internally divided by four sets of approximately E-W oriented fault systems, including the Rosedale and Lake Wellington Fault systems to the north, and the Foster and Darriman Fault systems to the south (Figure 1C; Hegarty et al., 1985).
+These major fault complexes separate the basin into several structural areas, including the Northern, Central and Southern areas respectively (Figure 1C; Hegarty et al., 1985).
+The SE margin of the Gippsland Basin is connected by c.
+120 km long and 15-70 km wide, ESE-trending Bass Canyon system (Figure 1C).
+The Bass Canyon has acted as a major conduit and key element in the source-to-sink system in the SE Australian area since the Late Cretaceous (approximately 80 Ma; Hill et al., 1998).